 The Battle for Azeroth.
 Gosh, even the name sounds vapid to me!

-What’s un-inspirational for me, put it that way, is this reversion to the Alliance-Horde enmity as the heart of the story.
+What’s un-inspirational for me, on the other hand, is the reversion to the Alliance-Horde enmity as the heart of the story.
 The so-called “return to origins,” to paraphrase what sites like Polygon are saying.

 Or could it be, could it just be, a masquerade?
 A disguise for a story twist that would surface in the second patch.
-You know, like what happened in Mists of Pandaria.
-Where the real end-boss was quite someone/something else.
+You know, like what happened with Mists of Pandaria.
+When the real end-boss was quite someone/something else.